LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

 3. outputs/images: img1, img2, img3

-A point to note is that, because the user specified outputs/scalars/MT, we only "continue the transveral" for the MT child of the outputs/scalars node; i.e, we do not traverse the BWx, BT, or tMAXt child nodes.
+A point to note is that, because the user specified outputs/scalars/MT, we only "continue the traversal" for the MT child of the outputs/scalars node; i.e, we do not traverse the BWx, BT, or tMAXt child nodes.